MdForkanHF/Data-Analytics-E-Commerce-sales-data-interactive-dashboard-using-Power-BI/README.md

-it's simple Data Analytics project where we are analyzing and observing the sale details.
+it's simple Data Analytics project where we are analyzing and observing the sales details.
+Most importantly we are going to track the sales activity.

 who wants to learne, for those here is some instructions.
 - Details.csv and Orders.csv file are the data set for the project.